October 13, 2024

-Participants of the ‘Sindh Rawadari March’ clashed with the police outside the press club when they violated Section 144 — banning demonstrations and assemblies of more than five persons across the metropolis.
+Participants of the "Sindh Rawadari March" clashed with police outside the press club while resisting arrests for violating Section 144, which was imposed by the Karachi Commissioner to ban demonstrations and assemblies of more than five people across the metropolis.

-Moreover, four policemen sustained injuries amid the clashes and have been shifted to hospital.
+Moreover, sources told Geo News that four policemen sustained injuries amid the clashes and have been shifted to hospital.

 Speaking to journalists, South Deputy Inspector General (DIG) Syed Asad Raza said that “at least 20 people have been detained so far, including women.”